Faculty may review pertinent information on grading, including how to enter grades.

 - A+S and MSN final grading: opens on the first day of A+S finals

-- Grading for A+S 7 week and GPP courses: open on the last day of the class or term for online classes
+- Grading for A+S 7 week and GPP courses: opens on the last day of the class or term for online classes

 Mid-Semester Grades (A+S students only):

-Mid-semester grades are submitted to the Office of the Registrar for all students in their first year at Emmanuel College, all athletes, and all students on academic probation.
+Mid-semester grades are submitted to the Office of the Registrar for all students.
 All faculty will be notified if any of their students qualify for mid-semester grade submission.
 Course warning forms may be issued by faculty at any time during a semester.

 Note: Mid-semester grades are not official grades posted to the transcript or factored into the GPA.
 They are used as an advising tool.
 No matter when a faculty may have assignments or exams scheduled, mid-semester grades are due by the deadline and are a snapshot of a student's performance at this specific time.
 The week following the mid-semester grade deadline, advisors are directed to their advisee's Student Planning grades to view their performance at mid-semester.